-When driving through Ireland, you will see cars marked with special "plates" (in reality a large sticker) - called L-plates, N-plates, or R-plates.
-These are (or at least should be) a warning to you.
-That the drivers are not quite to be trusted to adhere to the usual best practices.
+When driving through Ireland, you will see cars marked with special "plates" (which are really large stickers or printed signs) - called L-plates, N-plates, or R-plates.
+These are a warning to you that the drivers with these plates should not quite be trusted to adhere to the usual best practices on the road.

-L-Plates - Learner Driver
+L-Plates - Learner Driver Sign

-The L-plate should be attached to the vehicle or (in the case of motorcycles) on a yellow tabard.
+The L-plate should be attached to the vehicle or (in the case of motorcycles) on a yellow armband.
 This denotes to other road users that the driver is not fully licensed and still learning to drive.

-The latter is well below the normal traffic speed on most larger roads outside towns, so learner drivers tend to hold up traffic - the L-plate is there to excuse this and other drivers should have enough brains not to harass the learner driver.
-Keep your distance, keep calm.
+There are quite a few other restrictions when it comes to new drivers in Ireland.
+For example, L-drivers are not allowed to drive on motorways.
+And in Northern Ireland, the general speed limit for vehicles displaying L-plates is 45 mph (72km/h).
+The latter is well below the normal traffic speed on most larger roads outside towns, so learner drivers tend to hold up traffic - the L-plate is there to excuse this and other drivers refrain from harassing or tailgating the learner driver.
+Keep your distance and keep calm.

-If you have a car marked with L-plates in front of you, keep more distance and be prepared for some unusual maneuvers.
+If you have a car marked with L-plates in front of you, keep more distance than usual and be prepared for some creative driving maneuvers.
 Be a good driver yourself and give that person room to breathe.

 N-Plates - Novice Driver

-In contrast to learner drivers, there is no requirement for novice drivers to have an accompanying driver.
+In contrast to learner drivers, there is no requirement for novice drivers to have an accompanying driver with them to supervise.
 But a novice driver may not act as an accompanying driver for someone who holds a learner permit (so no L- and N-plates on one vehicle, ever).
-And there is a legal difference in regard to road traffic offenses - a lower threshold of seven penalty points leading to automatic disqualification applies to novice drivers.
+N drivers do need to be especially careful when driving because they face stricter penalties when it comes to traffic offenses.
+Specifically, it only takes a lowered threshold of seven penalty points before their novice license can be revoked.